Nightshade14/semantic_cache_and_RAG/README.md

 - Cache hit optimization for frequently asked questions

 ### 3. Implementing Vector Store from Scratch
-- Priority queue implementation for top-k retrieval (Time Complexity: O(n log k))
+- Priority queue implementation for top-k retrieval

 ## 🛠️ Technologies Used